-Mini- Assignments (total 20%)
+Adaptation and Observation (20%)

-As the course gets underway, you will be exploring issues related to adaptation, adjustment and cultural identity.
+As the course gets underway, you will be exploring issues related to adaptation, adjustment and observations.
 You are required to complete two mini-assignments (papers) that bring together your response to required readings, personal experience and interactions with others in your respective host culture.